RushdaMansuri/End-to-End-Chatbot-ML/README.md

 # End-to-End Chatbot with Machine Learning

 This repository contains an end-to-end implementation of a chatbot using Machine Learning.
-The project leverages natural language processing (NLP) techniques and machine learning algorithms to create an interactive chatbot capable of responding to user queries in real-time.
+The project leverages Natural Language Processing (NLP) techniques and machine learning algorithms to create an interactive chatbot capable of responding to user queries in real-time.

 ## Table of Contents